 Abstract

-Due to the COVID-19 pandemic, children and adolescents have been experiencing limitations in their everyday activities.
-As a consequence, their mental health became a concern.
-However, much less attention has been given on how they approached academic activities and why.
-This study fills a gap by investigating achievement goals (mastery, performance and work avoidance) of a sample of adolescents as a function of the main and mediating effects of their own competence beliefs and of teachers’ support.
+Due to the COVID-19 pandemic, children and adolescents have experienced limitations in their everyday activities.
+Consequently, the status of their mental health has become an area of concern.
+However, there has been much less of a focus on the way in which children and adolescents have approached their various academic activities during the pandemic and why.
+The current study fills this gap by investigating adolescents’ achievement goals (mastery, performance, and work avoidance) as a function of their own competence beliefs and perception of teacher support.
 Participants were 90 Canadian high school adolescents in grades 9 and 10.
-They were surveyed before and during the pandemic (i.e. January and November 2020).
-Collected data was subjected to multiple regressions and multiple mediations analyses.
-Results showed that, during the pandemic, competence beliefs were a significant positive predictor of a mastery orientation.
-They were also a marginal positive predictor of a performance orientation and a marginal negative predictor of a work avoidance orientation.
-As for teachers’ support, it appeared to be a marginal negative predictor of a performance orientation, through competence beliefs.
-These findings are discussed in light of relevant pre-pandemic evidence on the contribution of competence beliefs and teachers’ support to achievement goal orientations.
+They were surveyed before and during the pandemic (January and November of 2020).
+Data were analyzed using multiple regression and multiple mediation analyses.
+Results showed that, during the pandemic, competence beliefs were a significant positive predictor of a mastery orientation among adolescents.
+Competence beliefs were a marginal positive predictor of a performance orientation and a marginal negative predictor of a work avoidance orientation.
+Results of the mediation analysis indicated that teachers’ support was a marginal negative predictor of a performance orientation, and that this association was mediated through competence beliefs.
+These findings are discussed in light of relevant, pre-pandemic literature about the contribution of competence beliefs and teacher support on achievement goal orientations.

-Keywords: COVID-19 pandemic, achievement goal orientations, sense of competence, teachers’ support, regression and mediation analyses
+Keywords: COVID-19 pandemic, achievement goal orientations, sense of competence, teacher support, regression and mediation analyses

 Students’ achievement goal orientations during the COVID-19 pandemic: Are they mediated by their own competence beliefs and their teachers’ support?